Marc Bell (entrepreneur)

 Marc Bell is an American financier and entrepreneur.
-He is the managing partner of Marc Bell Capital, a Boca Raton, Florida-based firm founded in 2002.
+He is the managing partner of Marc Bell Capital, a Miami, Florida-based firm founded in 2002.
 He is also a producer of plays, musicals and movies.

 Education

 Bell graduated from Scarsdale High School in the Class of 1985.
 He later on earned his Bachelor of Science degree in accounting from Babson College and a Master of Science degree in real estate development and investment from New York University.

-Career
+Early life and career

+Globix: The Global Internet Exchange (1989-2000)

 Bell founded the internet data center company that eventually became Globix Corporation in 1989 at the age of 21 and served as its CEO and chairman of the board through the company's IPO in 1996.
-Bell sold his position in Globix in March, 2000 for $120 million and stepped down as CEO.
-Later on the dot-com bubble occurred; as the company crashed along with the stock market in 2001 as its main internet data centers were located in lower Manhattan, Bell now board chairman moved Peter Stevenson into the CEO role.
+Bell sold part of his position in Globix in March, 2000 for $120 million and stepped down as CEO.
+Later the dot-com bubble occurred; the company crashed along with the stock market in 2001 as its main internet data centers were located in lower Manhattan.
 Its market capitalization fell from almost $2.4 billion in 1999 to $5.87 million in 2002 when it went through Chapter 11 bankruptcy due to its inability to recover from the September 11, 2001 attack.